Do you need a license to run your business in Estonia?

 There are many more licences and notices required for various other forms of business activities, but these are the most relevant ones for the e-Residency community.

 Many of the business service providers listed in our Marketplace can help advise or apply for business licenses.
-Some specialize in specific industries and have deep knowledge of licensing in those industries, so be sure to compare your options.
+Some specialise in specific industries and have deep knowledge of licensing in those industries, so be sure to compare your options.

 If you are planning to operate a financial services business, such as a financial institution, a provider of virtual currency services (including cryptocurrencies) a provider of trust and company services, a pawnbroker service provider, or a buyer or wholesaler of precious metals, you will need to apply for the relevant activity licence.
 The Estonian Financial Intelligence Unit (FIU) oversees the licensing process for these categories of business.